Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Mistake 1: Pitching too early

-The number one mistake.
-A prospect mentions a problem, and the rep immediately jumps into "well, what we do is..."
-You have just killed the discovery.
-The prospect was about to tell you something valuable, and you cut them off to pitch a feature.
+A prospect mentions a problem and the rep jumps straight into "well, what we do is..."
+That kills discovery — the prospect was about to share something valuable and you cut them off to pitch.

 The fix: When you hear a pain point, respond with curiosity, not a solution.
 "Tell me more about that" is always the right next move.